What is the New Zealand Cycle Trail?

 Are they easy to follow?

 The trails are well signposted, but carrying a map will help you identify interesting landmarks as well as keep track of your ride timing for shuttle pick-ups and suchlike.
-A Great Rides App is also available, produced by an experienced cycle trail rider.
+A Great Rides App is also available, produced by an experienced cycle trail rider and New Zealand Cycle Trail national partner.

 How do I get on the trails?